 - the date and time of the visit; and

 - the web pages of services accessed.

-Information collected automatically will be used only for the purposes of administering the Site, for purposes of assessing system performance, improving services and website management.
-The Society will not use this data to determine the inquirer’s identity unless required to do so as part of an internal investigation or other law enforcement purpose.
+Information collected automatically will be used only for the purposes of administering the website, for purposes of assessing system performance, improving services and website management.
+BCUPS will not use this data to determine the inquirer’s identity unless required to do so as part of an internal investigation for law enforcement purposes.

 Privacy Officer, British Columbia Unclaimed Property Society,

 PO Box 18519 West Georgia RPO Vancouver, BC V6Z 0B3,